This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

 ENTERING THE KINGDOM AS A PARADIGM ALL ITS OWN

-Consider the possibility that a person might experience a new birth, a coming alive in the spirit through God’s saving intervention in their life – a person who, like Eve Ensler, then devotes her life to giving compassionately to others and living by the values of the Kingdom of God.
+Consider the possibility that a person might experience a new birth, a soiritual coming alive – a person who, like Eve Ensler, then devotes her life to giving compassionately to others and living by the values of the Kingdom of GOD.

 If we allow the text to speak on its own terms it provides a lens for me by which I can recognize this story arc for what it is – a life re-defined by a radical change – a coming alive spiritually – which then opens the person up to the realm of God’s ways, his love, his values and principles and power – noting that this story arc might be found in the life of any kind of person – be they a card-carrying Christian or not!

 The paradigms of the text are spiritual rebirth and kingdom.
 If I use those paradigms as my lens I suddenly perceive how expansive is God’s activity in all kinds of people.
 Eve Ensler’s story mirrors the John 3 story arc exactly!